 When is it Best to See the Doctor?

-Dr. Hansen says if your periods are consistently irregular, she’d recommend seeing your doctor or gynecologist.
+Dr. Hansen and Dr. Kaufman says if your periods are consistently irregular, they’d recommend seeing your doctor or gynecologist.
 Here is what to watch for:

 - Consistently having periods closer than 24 days apart